ma-ray/switch-over/README.md

 ### Chrome Extension
 #### Installation
-Head to the releases page to download the latest version.
+Head to the [extension folder](./extension) for instructions on how to build.

-In Chrome, head to the extensions page `chrome://extensions/` and enable Developer mode on the top right.

-Press `Load unpacked` and select the folder extracted from the downloaded zip file.

 #### Usage
 After sucessfully installing the extension, head over to the options page and sign in with your Google account to start sending links.